Johnny Stompanato: Relationship with Lana Turner

 B-picture good looks ... thick set ... powerfully built and soft spoken ... and talked in short sentences to cover a poor grasp of grammar and spoke in a deep baritone voice.
 With friends, he seldom smiled or laughed out loud, but seemed always coiled, holding himself in ... had watchful hooded eyes that took in more than he wanted anyone to notice ...
 His wardrobe on a daily basis consisted of roomy, draped slacks, a silver buckled skinny leather belt and lizard shoes.

 Their relationship was stormy; it was punctuated with frequent arguments and fights.
-In 1957, Stompanato became so jealous about Turner's relationship with future James Bond actor Sean Connery, he flew to England.
+In 1957, Stompanato became so jealous about Turner's relationship with future James Bond actor Sean Connery, he flew to London and travelled to Borehamwood, Hertfordshire.
 He stormed onto the set of Another Time, Another Place threatening Connery with a gun.
-Unperturbed, the 6 ft 2 in (188 cm) Scotsman, who was a former body builder and karate black belt, bent Stompanato's hand back, forcing him to drop the weapon.
+Unperturbed, the 6 ft 2 in (188 cm) actor, who was a former body builder and karate black belt, bent Stompanato's hand back, forcing him to drop the weapon.
 Stompanato was reported to the police and quietly deported from the United Kingdom.
 After Stompanato's death, it was rumored that at least one LA mobster held Connery responsible, leading the actor to go into hiding for a short time afterwards.